Ecommerce PPC: Shop Owners Guide to PPC in 2023

 1. Define Your Campaign Goals

-Typically, the main goal for ecommerce business will be to increase sales or leads.
+Typically, the main goal of an e-commerce business is to increase sales or leads.
 But which segments of your target audience do you most want to reach?
 And which products are you most eager to promote?

-Naturally, you’ll need to align your goals with your budget and determine the maximum you can spend on each ad to remain profitable.
-For example, if you sell a pair of sunglasses for $100 that cost your business $80 (including overheads), you’ll need to keep your CPC (cost-per-click) below $20 to make a profit.
+So always ensure your budget tallies with your preset goals while guaranteeing profit.
+For example, if you sell a pair of sunglasses for $100 that costs your business $80 (including overheads), you’ll need to keep your CPC (cost-per-click) below $20 to make a profit.

 The next step is to decide which keywords will trigger your ad.